robclark56/RaspiBolt-Extras/RBE_REST_WAN.md

 * Confirm size in bytes of *invoice.macaroon* is same on RaspiBolt and WAN Host

 # Test - using cli on WAN Host #
-Edit and save this file on your WAN Host

 Replace XXXX with either my.ip.address OR my.fqdn - must be same as tlsextraip or tlsextradomain in lnd.conf